Table of Contents

 8.1 Protecting U. T. Austin Infrastructure.
 U. T. Austin’s Network Infrastructure and other Information Resources must be continuously protected from threats posed by Malware.

-8.2 All computing devices owned, leased, or under the control of U. T. Austin must, to the extent technology permits, execute and keep up to date all required protection software and adhere to any other protective measures as required by applicable Policies and Procedures.
+8.2 All computing devices owned, leased, or under the control of U. T. Austin must, to the extent technology permits, implement and keep up to date technology innovations for malware detection and response and adhere to any other protective measures as required by applicable Policies and Procedures.

-8.3 Any personally owned Computing Device that contains Confidential University Data must be configured to comply with required University security controls while holding such Data.
+8.3 Any personally owned Computing Device that is approved to contain Confidential University Data as noted under Section 11.3.3 must be verifiably configured (e.g., Nessus Agents or end point management) to comply with required University security controls while holding such Data or connecting to any University network.

 8.4 Any system identified as a security risk due to a lack of virus protection may be disconnected from the network or the respective network account may be disabled until adequate protection is in place.